cualquiercosa327/smbpractice/README.md

 ## Sockfolder FPG compatible timer

-Show the timer control value in the same mannar as Sockfolder FPG ROM under "-" in the statusbar.
+Shows the timer control value in the same manner as Sockfolder FPG ROM under "-" in the statusbar.
 This is the value 0-K shown as level in Sockfolder FPG.

 ## Update frame & rule nr on jump